Follow us on social

 Finally, we must consider domestic fallout in two ways: first, the suppression of protest against Israeli policy, particularly on college campuses; second, the possibility of a terrorist attack on the U.S. in retaliation for its support of Israel.
 This could reignite Islamophobia at home and intervention in the Middle East.

-The direction the Trump administration ultimately takes in the Middle East will largely depend on whether he follows his instincts toward disengagement, particularly militarily, and the promises made during his campaigns, or listens to his more hawkish advisors.
+The direction the Trump administration ultimately takes in the Middle East will largely depend on whether the president-elect follows his instincts toward disengagement, particularly militarily, and the promises made during his campaigns, or listens to his more hawkish advisers.

 In reality, his Middle East policies are likely to blend interventionist and restraint elements, resulting in the same unpredictability and, at times, incoherent maneuvers seen in his first term.